As the Earth Turns (1934 film): Plot

 The episodic plot, involving three farm families and marked by the seasons within a little over one year, takes place in rural southern Maine.
-The main character, Jen Shaw (Jean Muir), is a young woman who has primary responsibility for her family while her father Mark (David Landau) deals with the hardships of farming.
-Despite such hardships and the complaints of her step-sister Margaret (Emily Lowry) and step-mother Cora (Clara Blandick), who dream of returning to city life, Jen seems largely satisfied with her life.
-In contrast, Mill, the wife of Jen's unambitious uncle George (Arthur Hohl), is increasingly embittered by her unhappy marriage.
+The main character, Jen Shaw, is a young woman who has primary responsibility for her family while her father Mark deals with the hardships of farming.
+Despite such hardships and the complaints of her step-sister Margaret and step-mother Cora, who dream of returning to city life, Jen seems largely satisfied with her life.
+In contrast, Mill, the wife of Jen's unambitious uncle George, is increasingly embittered by her unhappy marriage.

 In the winter, a Polish immigrant family, the Jankowskis, arrive to take possession of a nearby farm, making a home in the barn.
-Stan (Donald Woods), the family's eldest son, has given up a promising future as a musician to live in the country.
+Stan, the family's eldest son, has given up a promising future as a musician to live in the country.
 When the Jankowskis have a chance to move back to a city, Stan stays behind to continue farming.
 He and Jen are attracted to each other, but she is reluctant to accept love and winds up rejecting his offer of marriage.

 After a fire destroys Stan's barn, he returns to the city to make a living as a musician and agrees to take Doris with him.
 Resigned to a life of loneliness, Jen continues to care for her family, but at last Stan returns and the two embrace.